Here’s a list of some common factors that could impact the cost of your home insurance.

-- Property location: If your home is located in areas that are prone to natural disasters like floods, bushfires, or cyclones, your insurance premium is likely to increase.
+Where your property is located can affect your home insurance premium significantly.
+For instance, if your home is located in areas that are prone to natural disasters like floods, bushfires, or cyclones, your insurance premium is likely to increase.

 General market conditions

-Certain conditions that affect the home insurance premium are beyond your control.
+Certain conditions that affect your home insurance premium are beyond your control.
 For example, insurers may hike the premium when severe climatic conditions occur.
 Properties located along the coastal areas are more likely to be damaged due to storms or floods, and your home insurance premium may increase due to the higher risks.